Dive, Dive, Dive - The Red Submarine Experience

-Looking back through some old articles, I came upon this page which I had put together in 2001 to provide for the people at Red Submarine a run-down of the incredible mess they had made of supplying me with a custom-built, top-of-the-range (at that time!)
+Looking back through some old articles, I came upon this page which I had put together in 2001 to provide for the people at a company then called Red Submarine a run-down of the incredible mess they had made of supplying me with a custom-built, top-of-the-range (at that time!)
 PC with dual boot facility for both day-to-day use and for recording music.

 In light of my more recent experience with the Zinky company (see the blog) it is... interesting to reflect that different companies can behave in equally infuriating ways over a period of several years.